theHostileNegotiator/KWBandage/PatchNotes.md

 #### Mechapede
 1. Hexapod recycling is not proportional to the segment cost
 	* Change BuildCost (and BuildTime appropriately) from 1400 to 100
-2. Sound plays when upgraded Forcefield Generator despite not having the upgrade
-	* Removed Audio Upgrade
-3. Subfactions use Scrin Mechapede Members instead of their own
+2. Subfactions use Scrin Mechapede Members instead of their own
 	* Create new members for each faction
 #### Stormrider
 1. Weapon has reduced damage applied to 'light' units, but not to sub faction units